Dig03/Digbot/README.md

 # Digbot
 A discord bot.

-Additional files includes for compatibility with heroku dyno.
+Intended for use with heroku dyno.

-(Still horribly in progress)
+Still in development, random features being added for testing.